 In the early 1900s, many astronomers thought that the entire universe lay within our galaxy, the Milky Way.
 Others, such as Harlow Shapley, a scientist and head of the Harvard College Observatory, argued that the spiral-shaped blobs thought to be dust and gas were separate and called them "island universes."

-It wasn't until 1924, when Edwin Hubble identified several special pulsing stars called Cepheid variables in some of these so-called nebulae and realized that they lay outside of the known span of the Milky Way, that astronomers realized they were, in fact, completely unique collections of stars at distances well beyond our home galaxy.
+It wasn't until 1924, when Edwin Hubble identified several special pulsing stars called Cepheid variables and realized that they lay outside of the known span of the Milky Way.
+These celestial objects were completely unique collections of stars at distances well beyond our home galaxy.

 Galaxies are classified by their shape.
 Each type has different characteristics and a different history of evolution.

 Elliptical galaxies lack the spiral arms of their more flamboyant cousins.
-Their appearance ranges from extremely circular to very stretched out.
+Their appearance ranges from circular to very stretched out.
 Elliptical galaxies have less dust than their spiral counterparts, and so the star-making process has all but ended.
 Most of their stars are older.
 Although they make up a smaller portion of the visible galaxies, astronomers think that over half the galaxies in the universe are elliptical.